giuseppegargani/JsonReport/README.md

 Library to print Json report for instrumented test This is a beta version that allows to print report of instrumented (Android Test) Test in a json File.
-The file is saved inside the emulator in the App external storage and the name is JsonTestReport.json
+The file is saved inside the emulator in the App external storage and the name is JsonTestReport.json It is sufficient to implement the interface GlobalTWClass()
+Example:
+class ExampleInstrumentedTest: GlobalTWClass()